 Falkirk Delivers already had “previous” in this respect, having run a similar, but temporary, 17-months-long, highly successful venture in the town in partnership with 3Space, a charity that arranges free access to empty properties for use by the community.

-Says Alex Fleming, assistant BID Manager at Falkirk Delivers: “Since the first Can Do Places session in Edinburgh, we’ve had a very positive meeting with Falkirk Council which owns the property we’re interested in.”
+Says Alex Fleming, BID Manager at Falkirk Delivers: “Since the first Can Do Places session in Edinburgh, we’ve had a very positive meeting with Falkirk Council which owns the property we’re interested in.”

 “I think, initially, they had some concerns about the project being a social enterprise but we work very closely with the Council and they now understand that our aim is to create a business with a social enterprise function: to raise money to fund more improvement projects for the town.